Royals vs. Phillies Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has hit safely in six games in a row.
-During his last 10 outings he is hitting .442 with three doubles, a triple, three home runs, two walks and 13 RBI.
+- Witt Jr. will look for his eighth straight game with a hit in this matchup.
+In his last 10 outings he is hitting .432 with three doubles, a triple, four home runs, two walks and 15 RBI.

 Witt Jr. Recent Games